tykeal/homeassistant-rental-control/info.md

 the calendar is to check for updates every 2 minutes and events are refreshed around every 30 seconds.
 If you want to force a full update right away, select the `...` menu next to `Configure` and select `Reload`

+## Known issues

+While the integration supports reconfiguration a few things are not presently working correctly with this.
+If you are needing to change